 A Simple Caution requires an admission of guilt on behalf of the offender.
 However, there is no recorded conviction nor actual sentence in such circumstances.
-A caution will remain on record for a period of 2 years and may be cited in Court should a further offence be committed and prosecuted during that time.
+A caution will remain on record for a period of 2 years and may be cited, with the permission of the Court, should a further offence be committed and prosecuted during that time.
+A Caution may also be taken into account when deciding whether a prosecution is in the public interests, as opposed to for example, another caution being administered.